JADAI: Jointly Amortizing Adaptive Design and Bayesian Inference: Abstract

 \section{Abstract}

 We consider problems of parameter estimation where design variables can be actively optimized to maximize information gain.
 To this end, we introduce JADAI, a framework that jointly amortizes Bayesian adaptive design and inference by training a policy, a history network, and an inference network end-to-end.
-The networks minimize a generic loss that aggregates incremental reductions in posterior error along experimental sequences.
-Inference networks are instantiated with diffusion-based posterior estimators that can approximate high-dimensional and multimodal posteriors at every experimental step.
-Across standard adaptive design benchmarks, JADAI achieves superior or competitive performance.
+The networks minimize a generic loss that aggregates incremental reductions in posterior error along experimental sequences without density evaluations.
+Inference networks are instantiated with diffusion models that can approximate high-dimensional and multimodal posteriors at every experimental step.
+JADAI achieves superior or competitive performance across adaptive design benchmarks.